← All diseases

 What you can do

-🛡Building owners: maintain water systems per ASHRAE 188 and NYC/NYS regulations
+🛡Building and facility managers: maintain water systems per NYSDOH and ASHRAE 188 requirements to prevent Legionella growth

-⚕️If pneumonia symptoms develop especially after travel or a hotel stay, tell your doctor — it changes treatment
+⚕️If you develop pneumonia, especially after staying in a hotel or visiting a healthcare facility, tell your provider — Legionella-specific testing changes treatment

 Tier BAnnual report tracking